Lucia Maria Ernst

 University School

 December 1966 The Board of Directors of the FAU Endowment Corporation met in the new administration building.
-Board Chair Thomas Fleming, Lucy Henderson Edmondson, and President Williams were in this meeting.
-Source: Florida Atlantic University - The College History Series.
+Board Chair Thomas Fleming, Lucy Henderson Edmondson, and President Williams were present at this meeting.
+Source: Florida Atlantic University, The College History Series.

-Lucy E. Henderson made a gift to the State and Florida Atlantic University to establish the Alexander D Henderson University School in Boca Raton, Florida.
-The Alexander D. Henderson School was officially dedicated on this date and Lucy received an honorary degree of Doctor of Humane Letters for her dedication to education.
+December 1, 1968 Lucy E. Henderson made a gift to the State and Florida Atlantic University to establish the Alexander D. Henderson University School in Boca Raton, Florida.
+The school was officially dedicated on this date, and Lucy received an honorary degree of Doctor of Humane Letters for her dedication to education.
 The school opened on 23 acres of campus land.
-The new building has 14 pie shaped classrooms with soundproof walls and carpeted floors.
-Television cameras in each classroom allowed taping of both student and teacher "performances."
-Source: Florida Atlantic University - The College History Series.
+The new building had 14 pie-shaped classrooms with soundproof walls and carpeted floors.
+Television cameras in each classroom allowed taping of both student and teacher “performances.”
+Source: Florida Atlantic University, The College History Series.
+Lucy and Tex

 Lucy and Tex